eclipse-platform/eclipse.platform.images/org.eclipse.images/README.md

-org.eclipse.ui.images
+org.eclipse.images
 =====================

-org.eclipse.ui.images provides svg versions of the Eclipse SDK images.
+org.eclipse.images provides svg versions of the Eclipse SDK images.
 The "eclipse-svg" folder contains svg version of the icons, while the "eclipse-png" folder contain generated png files.
 These icons can be used in custom Eclipse plug-ins or in arbitrary rich client applications.
 Generate png files
 ------------------

-To generate the png files based on the svg files, see the README.md file in the org.eclipse.ui.images.renderer plug-in.
+To generate the png files based on the svg files, see the README.md file in the org.eclipse.images.renderer plug-in.

 License
 -------